 Accessibility Tools

-What do I love about the small town between the Drau and Isel rivers?
+What do I love about the small town between Drau and Isel?
 Where are my favorite places?
 What do I miss particularly at the moment?
 Is it a coffee on one of the many sun terraces?
 A relaxed shopping tour through the boutiques?
-Are they beautiful memories, a certain taste, a feeling?
-Or does the anticipation of what one can do already outweigh the anticipation of what one can do once the shops, gastronomy, and cultural establishments have reopened without restrictions? und Kulturbetriebe wieder uneingeschränkt geöffnet haben?
+Are it beautiful memories, a certain taste, a feeling?
+Or does the anticipation already outweigh what one can do as soon as the shops, gastronomy,

 The people of Lienz and friends of the Sun City Lienz have written their personal declarations of love to the city of Lienz, which we are allowed to present to you on this page.